UCI-GDIM31/class-activities-yanzhang111/README.md

 At first it didn’t work because the BounceOffWall script was missing the Rigidbody reference, so nothing bounced.
 After dragging the Rigidbody into the script and adjusting Bounce Force, it worked fine.

+### W5
+Activity 1
+Our table discussed the question: what does GetComponent() do in Unity?
+The answer is that it lets us access other components on the same GameObject.
+For example, we use GetComponent<NavMeshAgent>() to get the navigation component on the deer so we can control its movement.

+Activity 2 (DeerW5)
+Before writing the DeerW5 script, I planned what the class needed.
+It needed a Transform variable for the target the deer should walk toward, and a NavMeshAgent to move the deer.
+I used the Start() method because the deer should start moving when the game begins.
+In Start(), I got the NavMeshAgent with GetComponent<NavMeshAgent>() and then used SetDestination(_target.position) so the deer walks to the target.
+Activity 2 (CatW5)
+In CatW5, I used Vector3.forward and Vector3.back to move the cat forward and backward with the W and S keys.
+I used transform.Translate() to apply the movement.
+Then I used the _flipWSControls boolean to flip the controls.
+If it is true, I multiply the movement direction by -1 so that W moves backward and S moves forward.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727